About the Competition

 Group entries $140

-After you have registered, you will receive a link to download a submission packet with the City of Dreams Pavilion 2019 Design Guide, reference images of the project site, and previous City of Dreams Pavilion competition winners.
+After you have registered, you will receive a link to download a submission packet with the City of Dreams Pavilion 2020 Design Guide and reference images of the project site, along with previous City of Dreams Pavilion Competition winners.

-Instead of a typical design competition, the City of Dreams Pavilion asks entrants to consider how they will construct this temporary structure in the most efficient and sustainable way possible.
+Instead of a typical design competition, the City of Dreams Pavilion asks entrants to consider how they would construct a temporary structure in the most efficient and sustainable way possible.
 Entrants should consider the entire lifecycle of building materials in their submission.
-Whether they do this by identifying companies that produce “cradle-to-cradle” products, garnering sponsorships from environmental or socially conscious groups, or re-using waste from construction sites, the materials and the installation process should have as little impact as possible on the environment.
+Whether they do this by identifying companies that produce “cradle to cradle” products, garnering sponsorships from environmental or socially conscious groups, or re-using waste from construction sites, the materials and installation process should have as little impact as possible on the environment.

-Entrants should submit how they plan to source materials, how their structures will be transported to the site, how they will eliminate waste during installation, and how they plan to disassemble and reuse the materials after the Roosevelt Island site closes for the season.
-In other words, entrants are being asked to consider using “borrowed” materials—from existing construction sites and from places where the materials can be returned after the structure is disassembled.
+Entrants should submit where their materials will come from, how their structures will be transported to the site, how they will eliminate waste during installation, and how they plan to disassemble and reuse the materials after the island closes for the season.
+In other words, entrants are being asked to consider using “borrowed” materials—from existing construction sites and from places where the materials can be returned after the season is over and the temporary structure is disassembled.

 Essential requirements of the proposal are as follows: